ilyakrasnov/ai_project_jce17/README.md

 time is more clear, steps can vary also can be observed that larger board, is not effected by higher rand degree.

+--- image 6
+decide  if to add this image (we can see that in heiger rand degree the size of the board matters, in a larger board )

 3.
 ### Collected data imbalance
 there are diffrent amount of results for each board size